-Unemployment attorney Brian Stutheit has been in over 100 unemployment appeals hearings for clients in every part of Colorado regarding unemployment benefit appeals, audits of employers by the Division of Unemployment, and overpayment demands.
-He has successfully represented clients with unemployment cases at the Colorado Court of Appeals.
+Unemployment attorney Brian Stutheit has been in over 120 unemployment appeals hearings for clients from every part of Colorado regarding unemployment benefit appeals, audits of employers by the Division of Unemployment, and benefit overpayment demands.
+He has successfully represented clients in unemployment cases at the Colorado Court of Appeals.

 To hear Brian Stutheit interviewed about unemployment law on Colorado Public Radio, follow this link

 Call us to chat for free about how we might help you.
 We don’t charge for a preliminary phone discussion.

 If you hire us as your Colorado Springs unemployment lawyers, appeals are handled for a flat fee.
 For $975 we take over the entire handling of your appeal and attend your appeal hearing.
 Hearings are by phone, and typically conducted on a speaker phone in our conference room.
 We write off any charges above that total.
 For your fee, we include as many client meetings as necessary, prepare all filings with the Division of Unemployment Insurance, conduct prehearing investigation and witness preparation, obtain subpoenas to witnesses or for testimony or records, and act as your attorney and representative at your hearing.
 You will feel better with us on your side.

 Some clients pay us to meet for an hour or hour and a half.
 During that time we help word their appeals, tell them what they should do to prepare for their hearing, and give our advice what is good and bad in their case.
 Then they feel prepared to represent themselves.
 The charge for this is $275.
 If hire us then to manage the entire appeal, the $275 is credited against our $975 fee.